MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 Xbox Live provides extensive support for adding multiplayer functionality to your titles, allowing your game to connect Xbox Live members across the world.
 This includes rich matchmaking scenarios, the ability for a player to join a friend's game in progress, and more.

-However, implementing Xbox Live multiplayer by using the Multiplayer 2015 APIs directly can be a complex task, requiring a large degree of design and testing to verify that you are following the best practices, and meeting certification requirements.
+Implementing Xbox Live multiplayer by using the Multiplayer APIs directly can be a complex task, requiring a large degree of design and testing to verify that you are following the best practices, and meeting certification requirements.

 Multiplayer Manager makes it easy to add multiplayer functionality to your game by managing sessions and matchmaking, and by providing a state and event based programming model.

-Multiplayer Manager is a set of APIs designed to make it easy to implement multiplayer scenarios for your Xbox Live game.
+Multiplayer Manager is a set of APIs designed to make it easy to implement multiplayer scenarios for Xbox Live games with peer-hosted multiplayer designs.

 It provides an API that is oriented around common multiplayer scenarios such as playing multiplayer games with friends, handling game invites, handling join in progress, matchmaking, and more.

 Multiplayer Manager supports multiple local users and makes it easier for your title to integrate with Multiplayer Session Directory if you are using a third party matchmaking service.
 Many of these scenarios can be accomplished with just a few API calls.

 ## Key Features